 - 4.1 Minute 3228/4.1 Yellow lines at junctions in Grove Green.
-Installation of yellow lines should have started on, or soon after, 23 March. - 4.2 Minute 3228/4.3 Traffic survey Boxley Village.
+Installation of yellow lines should have started on, or soon after, 23 March.
+As work had not commenced the Clerk was asked to contact KCC for an update.
+Action Clerk. - 4.2 Minute 3228/4.3 Traffic survey Boxley Village.
 The office has approached KCC about whether BPC can have copies of the data collected by the survey lines south of Boxley Village.
-KCC have been chased and if no response is received the Clerk is asking that this is escalated. - 4.3 Minute 3228/4.6 Junction 3 M2.
-Waiting Government response to 10 MPs request for action on local infrastructure. - 4.4 Minute 3231/7.2 litter Lordswood, Walderslade and countryside.
-See report (page 3). - 4.5 Minute 3231/10.
+The Chairman was asked to take the issue up with KCC.
+Action Cllr Wendy Hinder. - 4.3 Minute 3228/4.6 Junction 3 M2.
+Waiting Government response to 10 MPs request for action on local infrastructure.
+Noted. - 4.4 Minute 3231/7.2 litter Lordswood, Walderslade and countryside.
+Noted. - 4.5 Minute 3231/10.
 Management of donation to the Friends of Weavering Heath and Woodlands.
-See report (page 3). - 4.6 Any other matters arising from the minutes not on the agenda.
+Members approved the procedure.
+Action office. - 4.6 Any other matters arising from the minutes not on the agenda.
+None.